 The world of cryptocurrency is still new, and not everyone is even aware of it.
 However, this growing phenomenon is already making a splash, especially in the small business realm.
-Over the last few years, the digital currency has slowly been making its way into our lives, disrupting the way we spend money.
-Whether it is peer-to-peer (P2P) payments, remittances, e-commerce, or trading; this new technology is on the rise.
+Over the last few years, digital currency has slowly been making its way into our lives, disrupting the way we spend money.
+Whether it is peer-to-peer (P2P) payments, remittances, e-commerce, or intraday trading; this new technology is on the rise.
 That is why it is important to know the basics of digital currency.

 Worldwide interest in using cryptocurrency for transactions across different industries - Source

 Regardless of being a crypto coin or a token, this digital asset class has made a lot of people super-rich.
 With speculations that Gen Z will make all their big-ticket purchases through crypto, businesses are eyeing the possibilities it offers.
-Accepting cryptocurrencies as a form of payment at your eCommerce business could be a very smart choice in the long term.
+Accepting cryptocurrencies as a form of payment for your eCommerce business could be a very smart choice in the long term.
 That said, there are a few things you should know before you make the decision.